shelvia-w/SMI-DNN/README.md

 ## Research Questions

-This project is organized around three practical questions:
+This project is organized around three research questions:

 1. How does SMI between representations and labels evolve across depth and epochs?
 2. Is SMI informative for characterizing memorization behavior in DNNs?